egorsmkv/Scribosermo/README.md

 Notes on the networks:

 - Not every network is fully tested, but each could be trained with one single audio file.
-- Some networks might differ from their paper implementations.
+- Some networks might differ slightly from their paper implementations.

 Supported networks with their trainable parameter count (using English alphabet):